epcim/salt-infra/README.md

-# Use Salt as a gun - point & shoot
+# I'm a Gangster so here is my "gun".

-This repository is minimal salt bootstrap workflow for thees who ever considered use salt similarly as "ansible" or other tools.
+This repository is minimal salt bootstrap workflow for thees who ever considered use salt modern, light.

 The focus is on minimal bootstrap process, simple git based workflow, reusable states.
+It bit target's "ansible like" usage, but "keep calm".

-The overall concepts:
+The overall "minimalist" concepts:

-1. Clone model repo, start containerized salt-master, (use salt-ssh), shoot hosts with states
+1. Clone model repo, fetch formulas, use salt-ssh, salt-cloud to manage hosts master-less
-2. Clone model repo, fetch formulas, use salt-ssh, shoot hosts with states
+2. Clone model repo, start containerized salt-master, use salt-ssh, salt-cloud to saltify/shoot minions
+3. Do (1) to bootstrap your salt-master from foundation node and do (2) to deploy salted infrastructure.

 Main features:

+* master-less setup, repo with states leveraging salt-ssh
-* salt-master as an docker image
+* salt-master running in a container docker/k8s
-* stable formulas pre-installed in salt-master
+* formulas pre-installed in stable salt-master container
-* easy setup, just `docker run` + mount volumes
-* states to apply, node spec. is stored in git repository as a "model"
+* formulas fetched on the fly from multiple git sources
+* infrastructure as a code, pillars are "treated" as your infrastructure model

 Optional:

-* masterless/agentless use-case (optional, but default)
+* use multiple ext_pillars
-* ext_pillar reclass as node classifier
+  - reclass as node classifier
+  - nacl for pillar encryption
+  - ...
-* salt(ed) container matrix builds per salt/reclass/formula/os version
+* salt(ed) container matrix builds per salt/os/arch/[reclass|formula|...] version
 * re-use share system and service "level" pillar data with best-practice default values